GoogleCloudPlatform/deactivate_tunnel/README.md

 # deactivate_tunnel
-Disactivates all the routes in a VPN tunnel by setting their priority to 0.
+Deactivates all the routes in a VPN tunnel by setting their priority to 0.